pineappletapped/pineappletapped_portal_v2/docs/feature-connection-review.md

   1. Backfill recent login events (if required) by replaying authentication audit logs or prompting affected users.
   2. Verify that the admin login history page respects role-based access and shows scoped results for non-staff viewers after the change.

+## Client analytics telemetry
+- **What exists:** The analytics library can enqueue page-view events and flush them to the `analytics_track` HTTP function when a tracker mounts in the client runtime.【F:apps/web/lib/analytics.ts†L1-L520】
+- **Status:** The root layout no longer mounts the analytics tracker component so page-view collection is paused while callable errors are investigated.【F:apps/web/app/layout.tsx†L1-L120】
+- **Remaining follow-up tasks:**
+  1. Fix the callable deployment or routing so the tracker can reach a healthy endpoint before re-enabling telemetry.
+  2. Reintroduce the tracker component (and any necessary guards) once the backend is stable, ensuring failures surface as console warnings instead of noisy errors.

 ## CRM navigation (`/crm`)
 - **What exists:** A dedicated CRM hub exposes links to leads, groups, opportunities, proposals, and quote requests for staff or client admins.【F:apps/web/app/crm/page.tsx†L1-L36】
 - **Status:** The admin dashboard quick links now surface the CRM area under a single “CRM” link, and the franchise portal highlights the filtered leads view without referencing a separate workspace button.【F:apps/web/app/admin/ClientPage.tsx†L236-L287】【F:apps/web/app/franchise/ClientPage.tsx†L912-L977】